 Cognitive behavioral therapy (CBT) is a structured, goal-oriented type of psychotherapy (talk therapy).
-Counselors use it to treat or manage mental health disorders and emotional concerns.

-A therapist or psychologist helps you take a close look at your thoughts and emotions.
+During CBT, a mental health professional helps you take a close look at your thoughts and emotions.
 You’ll come to understand how your thoughts affect your actions.
 Through CBT, you can unlearn negative thoughts and behaviors and learn to adopt healthier thinking patterns and habits.

 CBT usually takes place over a limited number of sessions.
 Using a question-and-answer format, your therapist helps you gain a different perspective.
-As a result, you learn to respond better to stress, pain, and difficult situations.
+As a result, you learn to respond better to stress, pain and difficult situations.

 CBT can be used alone or along with medication and other therapies.
 Your therapist will customize your treatment based on the issue you’re addressing.